Bayesian Perspective for Orientation Determination in Cryo-EM with Application to Structural Heterogeneity Analysis: Numerical methods for MMSE orientation estimation

 \section{Numerical methods for MMSE orientation estimation}

-This section compares the numerical performance of the MMSE and MAP estimators.
-We introduce various types of prior distributions for $\s{SO}(3)$ beyond the uniform distribution and demonstrate how incorporating this prior knowledge can significantly improve the performance of the MMSE rotation estimator.
+This section compares the numerical performance of the MMSE and MLE estimators.
+We also introduce various types of prior distributions for $\s{SO}(3)$ beyond the uniform distribution and demonstrate how incorporating this prior knowledge can significantly improve the performance of the MMSE rotation estimator.
 Furthermore, we study the influence of the number of sampling points of the group $\s{SO}(3)$ of 3D rotations (namely, the number of candidate rotations), denoted as $L$, on the quality of rotation estimation.
-For better illustration, we consider the simplified setting of model \eqref{eq:model_simple}, where we assume $\tau_i^2=0$ for all $i$, which means $\tilde\Sigma=\sigma^2 I_{d\times d}$ in \eqref{eq:posterior_pose}.
+For better illustration, we consider the simplified setting of model \eqref{eq:model}, where $\Sigma = \sigma^2 I_{d\times d}$, although our method applies to the general covariance setting as well.

-\paragraph{Numerical procedure and the (possibly non-uniform) sampling of $\s{SO}(3)$.} Generally, the denominator expression in \eqref{eq:posterior_pose}, which involves the integral over $\s{SO}(3)$, cannot be computed analytically and thus should be approximated numerically.
-To this end, we use Monte Carlo numerical approximation by sampling $\s{SO}(3)$ with $L$ i.i.d. points $\ppp{g^{(\ell)}}_{\ell=0}^{L-1} \in \s{SO}(3)$ according to the law~$\Lambda$.
-Several approaches are available to generate samples following a general distribution~$\Lambda$, such as the inverse transform sampling method and the rejection sampling method \cite{hormann2013automatic}.
-The method employed in this work is based on the inverse sampling theorem, as detailed in Appendix~\ref{apx:isotropicGaussianDef}.
-We mention that it is common to apply clever adaptive sampling procedures for acceleration in practice, see e.g.,~\cite{scheres2012relion,punjani2017cryosparc}.